 • Level 1: Forensic Video Analysis & The Law

-Miami Dade Sheriff’s Office Training Center 9601 NW 58th Street, Doral, FL, United States
+Miami-Dade Fire Rescue Training Division 9300 NW 41st Street, Doral, FL, United States

 The increased use of digital video systems by the general public has made digital multimedia evidence (DME) a significant and integral part of modern criminal and civil investigations.
 Since there is no standard video recording system in use, the need for trained individuals who know how to properly recover this type of evidence has increased.
 Properly acquiring DME is crucial, as all other processes or use of the video is impacted by accuracy of the recovery.
 This course introduces and provides a fundamental understanding of DME, introduces the types of systems likely to be encountered, discusses legal issues related to DME, and focuses on the proper recovery of DME.